exrrth/data-engineering-zoomcamp-project-2024/README.md

 4. **Distribution by AQI Level**: Illustrates how often different air quality levels occur.

-   (For the live dashboard, I cannot publish PowerBI because I don't have any business email, so here is an example for the dashboard.)
+   For the live dashboard, I cannot publish Power BI because I don't have any business email.
+So, here is an example of the dashboard.
+(The data provided is only for the day that DAG is running.)

 - **Bangkok**